 What is a Corps?

 Corps are locally-based organizations that engage young adults (generally ages 16 – 30) and veterans (up to age 35) in service projects that address recreation, conservation, disaster response, and community needs.
 Through a term of service that could last from a few months to a year, Corps participants – or “Corpsmembers” – gain work experience and develop in-demand skills.
 Corpsmembers are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their service.
 Additionally, Corps provide participants educational programming, mentoring, and access to career and personal counseling.
 Some Corps operate or partner with charter schools to help participants earn their high school diploma or GED.

 Modern Corps descend from the Civilian Conservation Corps (CCC): a Great Depression-era federal work relief program that mobilized 3 million young men to dramatically improve the nation’s public lands.
 Corpsmembers received food, shelter, education, and a $30-a-month stipend.
 From 1933 – 1942, the CCC planted 3 billion trees and helped build trails, roads, campgrounds, and other park infrastructure still in use today.

 Who serves in Corps?

 Just about anybody between the ages of 16 – 25.
-Some Corps also offer programs for people up to age 30 or veterans up to age 35).
+Some Corps also offer programs for people up to age 30 or veterans up to age 35.
 All sorts of young people serve in Corps, representing different abilities, life circumstances, and different ethnic, cultural and socio-economic backgrounds.